 Strapping is not required for any letter tray placed on a 5-digit, 3-digit, or SCF pallet secured with stretchwrap.
-In addition, if the processing and distribution manager gives a written waiver, strapping is not required for any letter tray that originates and destinates in the same SCF (mail processing plant) service area.
+If the plant manager gives a written waiver, strapping is not required for any tray that originates and destinates in the same SCF service area.